COVID-19 Safety Precautions: Find the Latest Visitor and Mask Policies. Learn More

 The pancreas produces two main hormones, insulin and glucagon, to help regulate the body’s blood sugar levels.
 When the pancreas is removed, a patient will develop diabetes, which means the patient will be required to take insulin to keep his or her blood sugar levels at safe levels and to test those levels regularly.
 Additionally, because the pancreas produces essential enzymes to aid in the digestion of fat, a patient will have to take enzyme replacement medication following a total pancreatectomy procedure.

-Moffitt Cancer Center’s Gastrointestinal Oncology Program consistently achieves pancreatic cancer outcomes that exceed the national average and provides our patients with an enhanced quality of life.
+Moffitt Cancer Center’s Gastrointestinal Oncology Program provides our patients with an enhanced quality of life.
 As a high-volume cancer center, Moffitt has extensive experience in all aspects of pancreatic cancer treatment.
 In addition to outstanding surgeons and oncologists, our multispecialty team of pancreatic cancer experts includes experienced endocrinologists who specialize in treating diabetes and other conditions of the endocrine system.
 After a patient undergoes a total pancreatectomy procedure, these compassionate professionals will be available to provide education and guidance to help the patient manage the resulting insulin-dependent diabetes.